AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

  });
 ```

 Now that we have the deploy transaction parameters set, we can deploy the smart contract.
-We need to get the signer which will be used to deploy the smart contract, then we instatiate the smart contract within the contract factory and deploy it, passing the transaction parameters to the deploy transaction.
-Once the smart contract is successfully deployed, we will log it’s address to the console:
+We need to get the signer which will be used to deploy the smart contract, then we instantiate the smart contract within the contract factory and deploy it, passing the transaction parameters to the deploy transaction.
+Once the smart contract is successfully deployed, we will log its address to the console:

 ```javascript
  const [deployer] = await ethers.getSigners();